bchetanrao/trivvy/README.md

 # Trivvy
-A simple online trivia website created using [OpenTDB API](https://opentdb.com/api_config.php) for generating the questions. currently there are 3 categories of quizzes
+A simple online trivia website created using [OpenTDB API](https://opentdb.com/api_config.php) for generating the questions.<br/>
+Currently there are 3 categories of quizzes with mixed level of difficulty.
   - Anime
   - General Knowledge
   - Science